per2jensen/dar-backup/index.md

   - Can save all output to a debug log file, handy if dar exit code is 5 (number files not backed up are listed)
   - Status messages are sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
   - Improved testing: an automatic backup test is now performed on every commit using Githup actions

+# How to install
+  - Download a dar-backup tarball from the (releases)[https://github.com/per2jensen/dar-backup/releases]

+  - untar
+    ````
+    tar zxf <the-tar-file> --directory <a-directory-under-which-darbackup-is-untarred>
+    ````
+  - make install script executable
+    ````
+    chmod +x <a-directory-under-which-darbackup-is-untarred>/dar-backup/bin/install.sh
+    ````
+  - Run install.sh
+    ````
+    <a-directory-under-which-darbackup-is-untarred>/dar-backup/bin/install.sh
+    ````

+  - Take a backup of the installation
+    ````
+    <a-directory-under-which-darbackup-is-untarred>/dar-backup/bin/dar-backup.sh --local-backup-dir
+    ````

+  The programs stay where untarred when running the installer, it makes the scripts executable, creates a soft link and sets up references to the various config files used.

+  During installation, a directory has been created "<a-directory-under-which-darbackup-is-untarred>/dar-backup/archives", where the backups have been stored (change config to your preferred location).

 # dar-backup source code